Excel VBA Select Case Statement

 Example #3 – Using ‘Is’ Keyword with Select Case

-This example demonstrates the use of ‘Is’ keyword with the select case.
+This example demonstrates the use of the ‘Is’ keyword with the select case.

 Sub CheckNumber() Dim NumInput As Integer NumInput = InputBox("Please enter a number") Select Case NumInput Case Is < 200 MsgBox "You entered a number greater than 200" Case Is >= 200 MsgBox "You entered a number greater than or equal to 200" End Select End Sub